When people stop using birth control, they may experience side effects, including irregular menstrual cycles, cramping, acne, and weight changes.

 Once a person stops using hormonal birth control, there is most likely a higher chance of pregnancy.

-Some studies have found that after a person stops taking birth control, there is a delay in the ability to conceive for the first few months.
+Some studies have found that after someone stops taking birth control, there is a delay in the ability to conceive for the first few months.
 However, research suggests that, overall, contraceptive use does not negatively affect fertility.

-Learn more about getting pregnant after stopping birth control here.
+Learn more about getting pregnant after stopping birth control.

-Always speak to a medical professional before discontinuing birth control.
+A person should always speak with a doctor before discontinuing birth control.
 They can provide guidance about doing this correctly and safely.

 Intrauterine device removal